CarbonLDP/carbonldp-js-sdk/doc/README.md

 getFragments():Carbon.Fragment.Class[]
 ```

-Returns an array of the fragments in the document
+Returns an array with all the fragments in the Document.

 ##### inScope
 ```typescript
 inScope( pointer:Carbon.Pointer.Class ):boolean
 ```

-Returns true if the pointer provided is in the scope of the document.
+Returns true if the pointer provided is inside the scope of the Document.

 *Parameters*